Benefit From Predictive Maintenance

 Other breakdowns are Hindenberg disastrous, and companies break down with them.

-So, engineers and developers try to create machines that last.
+So, engineers and developer try to create machines that last.
 They schedule regular maintenance to avoid costly downtime.
 But maintenance is expensive too, and tradeoffs are made.

-That’s where predictive maintenance compredictive maintenance es in.
+That’s where predictive maintenance compredictive maintenance.
 Imagine knowing ahead of time when repairs will be necessary.
 Imagine also knowing the cost of those repairs.

 While unexpected incidents will always occur, most maintenance is routine.
 And most breakdowns are due to standard wear and tear.